FENECON Industrial S — Assembly and Operating Instructions

 If the local installation regulations require an additional potential equalization in addition to the PE connection, this can be established via the housing.
 For this purpose, the Storage unit has connections with M10 threads at the bottom of all four external corners.
 The earthing system must be designed in accordance with the locally applicable requirements.

-The earthing lugs can be connected directly to the marked points of the earthing connections on the container using screw connectors (see Figure 19: Rear earthing connection and Figure 20: Front earthing connection).
+The earthing lugs can be connected directly to the marked points of the earthing connections on the container using screw connectors (see image rear earthing connection and image front earthing connection).

 The Storage unit must be integrated into the on-site lightning protection concept. |